-Prerequisite: By placement only that includes current English grade and teacher recommendation.

-This course meets UC/CSU (B) and District graduation requirements for English.
-In addition to the curriculum provided in English I, the advanced course helps students focus on independent, in-depth reading of challenging classical and contemporary literary works with more emphasis on higher level thinking skills.
-Advanced students are expected to read and write extensively, and work at a more accelerated pace than a non-advanced course.
+Prerequisite: Placement based on assessment results, current English grade, and teacher recommendation.
+This course meets UC/CSU (b) and MVUSD graduation requirements for English.
+In addition to the curriculum supplied in English I, the advanced course helps students focus on independent, in-depth reading of challenging informational text, and challenging classical, multicultural, and contemporary literary works with more emphasis on higher-level thinking skills.
+Advanced students are expected to read and write extensively, and to work at a more accelerated pace than a non-advanced course.